About The SPORT Gallery

 Conceived by a trio of erstwhile Canadian sports writers with the acquisition of SPORT archives following the shuttering of the magazine in 2000, the gallery celebrates the rich history and artistry of sport.

-Our galleries – in Toronto's Distillery District and Vancouver's Granville Island – bring the magazine to life with walls lined with our limited and open edition prints, vintage-inspired apparel, accessories, and books.
+Our gallery – in Toronto's Distillery District – bring the magazine to life with walls lined with our limited and open edition prints, vintage-inspired apparel, accessories, and books.

 The SPORT Gallery first opened in 2006 in Toronto's Distillery Historic District.
 Our first gallery was dedicated entirely to our fine art prints and select paintings from renowned sports artists.
 In 2009, The SPORT Gallery expanded to offer a selection of vintage-inspired apparel.
 In 2016, we expanded our flagship Toronto gallery, moving to a 2500-square-foot space in the Distillery District.